F88/promidas/lib/store/docs/USAGE.md

 `PrototypeInMemoryStore` is an in-memory snapshot store for `NormalizedPrototype[]` that provides:

-- O(1) lookups by numeric prototype ID.
+- O(1) lookups by numeric prototype ID via an internal index.
-- Constant-time random selection from the current snapshot.
 - A store-wide TTL to help decide when to refresh data.
 - A simple concurrency guard for refresh tasks.